georgeonalo/GitOps/README.md

 ![repo 2](https://user-images.githubusercontent.com/115881685/215599843-cb39bd01-d67f-409d-b036-74d09f934678.png)
-Our application code is app.py.
+Our application code is *app.py*.
 It is a very simple python program, which is importing the library flask and just returning Hello, Docker project!

 ![repo 3](https://user-images.githubusercontent.com/115881685/215601234-51d90fb6-7a68-4694-82e4-685522b55f7d.png)
-The file requirements.txt list the external library flask, and in this case we are specifically using the version 2.1.0
+The file *requirements.txt* list the external library flask, and in this case we are specifically using the version 2.1.0

 ![repo 4](https://user-images.githubusercontent.com/115881685/215602130-f844cc27-61ae-4476-a4b6-e3ce6ffe84ac.png)
-The dockerfile dockerizes that python program and creates a container image.
+The *dockerfile* dockerizes that python program and creates a container image.
 It is using the base python 3.8 docker image, and then its copying over the requirement file running a pip install of the flask.
 There it is running the python program accepting incoming connection.